 The ASA has the authority to create leagues and to abolish any leagues that it has created.
 The ASA has jurisdiction over any and all leagues that it has created, including but not limited to all Arlington Recreational Leagues 4U through 8U, 9U through 19U (ASU), Academy Leagues, Competitive Leagues and Adult Leagues.

-The ASA has jurisdiction over ASA-sanctioned leagues, ASA teams participating in any NTSSA-sanctioned league, and all members and associate members of the ASA.
+The ASA has jurisdiction over ASA sanctioned leagues, ASA teams participating in any NTSSA-sanctioned league, and all members and associate members of the ASA.
 This includes any A&D hearings on any playing rule violations that occur during League play regardless of where the game is being played.

 No youth or adult league affiliated with NTSSA may be formed or operate within the ASA boundaries, which are the same as the boundaries of the Arlington Independent School District, unless it has been sanctioned by, and has agreed in writing to be responsible to, the ASA.
 This includes both recreational and competitive leagues.